ThoughtWorksInc/DeepLearning.scala/Abstract v2.markdown

 Most of current deep learning frameworks are static.
 The structure of neural networks in those frameworks must be determined before running.
 In this talk, we will present the design and implementation tips of the dynamic neural network feature in [DeepLearning.scala](https://github.com/ThoughtWorksInc/DeepLearning.scala/) 2.0.

-DeepLearning.scalais a simple DSL for creating complex neural networks.
-DeepLearning.scala 2.0 have the following advantages in comparison to TensorFlow:
+DeepLearning.scala is a simple DSL for creating complex neural networks, which has the following advantages in comparison to TensorFlow:
  1. DeepLearning.scala's DSL represents a process that dynamically creates computational graph nodes, instead of a static computational graph.
  2. Our neural networks are programs.
 All Scala features, including any Scala functions and Scala expressions are available in the DSL.
  3. The DSL is based on `Monad`s, which are composable, thus a complex layer can be built from atomic operators.